 List of tips:

-1) Find the fishing line release lever, adjust it.
-Make sure to pull backwards before releasing the line.
+1) Find the fishing line release lever, and adjust it.
+Make sure to pull back before releasing the line.
 This will keep the line from becoming tangled.

 2) Line your fishing rod up with where you think the fish are.
 Otherwise, you might miss it if the fish swims by too quickly.

 3) Move around gentle rocks or branches that could damage your gear or catch on an obstacle before you cast your line out into open water.
 Float away all debris before casting again for best results.

 4)If you’re using braided fishing lines use a fluorocarbon leader to avoid twisting and knotting the line when fighting bigger fish since braids are stiffer than monofilaments.
 You can also try using a leader if you are fishing where there’s the heavy cover.

 5) Start by tying the hook to your line.
 Pull through about four inches of line and put the end of the line through the eyelet on the other end.
 Twist around three times to make a nice, tight knot then take it off and heat up your nail or lighter to melt down that top section of rope for maximum holding power.

 6) When reeling in fish, gunk up your gear with some rooster sauce or rooster marinade cream.
 The main ingredient is capsaicin which gives peppers their heat and will irritate any predator away from eating your prized catch.

 7) Reel in slowly but steadily until you see the fish right under the boat or on the bank, then put some extra muscle into it and pull that fish in!